tianzheng4/tianzheng4.github.io/_pages/about.md

 I received my Ph.D. degree from University of Toronto, M.S. degree from University at Buffalo, and B.Eng. degree from Peking University.
 My research interests lie in the interaction between machine learning, security, and privacy. **Given my interdisciplinary education background, I am also interested in AI4Science**

-I am actively looking for self-motivated graduate students to work with me.
-If you are interested in TA/RA/Intern positions, please contact me with your resume.
+I am actively looking for self-motivated students to work with me.

 News
 ======